 After dinner I went back to my hotel as I was exhausted.
 Before I went up I checked out the lobby bar.
 Lobby bars at nice hotels in third world countries always intrigue me.
 There is always a mix of people that you don’t see anywhere else except for maybe in Russia-if you consider that first world.
 There were French expats, a few wealthy Gabonese, a two man band playing 1980’s Whitney Houston hits and an assortment of Gabonese hookers sitting alone waiting for men to approach them.

 You can always tell the hookers in a nice third world hotel because first they are the only women there alone, they are generally dressed like hookers, they stare at their mobiles and they always drink coffee.
 They have to apparently stay up for the long night ahead!
 The other thing is, I can’t imagine business is very good for them.
-I mean 1 out of 3 people in Africa has AIDS and I’d imagine prostitutes run a pretty high percentage of that.
 However baffling, without fail, in the 15 minutes I was down there having a Regab beer before bed, I saw 2 French guys go upstairs with different hookers.
 I seriously wanted to grab them and be like, you fucking idiot!

 Anyway, I am just relaxing most of the day today and will probably head down to the pool at the hotel or go up to the beach if the weather clears up a bit.
 My flight is tonight to Pointe Noire in the Republic of the Congo, where I will then head to Brazzaville and Kinshasa before a ridiculous string of connecting flights through to Nairobi, Kenya stopping in Bangui, Douala and Addis Ababa along the way.
 Flights within Africa are kind of a nightmare and there are almost always connections.
 I am trying to get to Central African Republic on this trip but it looks like it’s just going to be a stopover.
 Once again, you can’t have it all and to be honest, there isn’t that much there that interests me anyway.
 So stay tuned.